AkhilaKolipaka1911/II-1-labs/CPP LABS/Experiment 1/readme.md

 Step 7 - Make function call to read() and display() using class object.

-Step 8 - returnn 0 to exit form the program execution.
+Step 8 - return 0 to exit form the program execution.